 All this can be made possible by using PID (Proportional Integral Derivative)

-This project is designed to control up to four home electrical devices using Node-RED, Raspberry Pi and local Wi-Fi network.
+This project is designed to control up to four home electrical devices using Node-RED, Raspberry Pi, and a local Wi-Fi network.
 Node-RED is a flow-based development tool for visual programming.

 This project is available at: Voice controlled home automation system.

-This project is available at: Home automation system using a simple android app.
+This project is available at the Home automation system using a simple android app.

 Today we are surrounded by smart devices that can make decisions on their own without much human intervention.
 Our home can also be made smart by implementing a real-time home automation system that monitors parameters like power consumption and human presence.
-Home automation may include centralised control of electrical devices including lightings, appliances and security.
-Presented here is a touch-control based home automation system that can control up to six electrical devices.
+Home automation may include centralized control of electrical devices including lighting, appliances, and security.
+Presented here is a touch-control-based home automation system that can control up to six electrical devices.
 It also has a separate keyboard interface module for troubleshooting and system settings.

-This project is available at: Home automation system.
+This project is available at the Home automation system.

-The project is available at: Arduino based home security system.
+The project is available at an Arduino-based home security system.

-Automation systems are increasing in day to day life.
-Applications like home and industrial automation reduce man power while increasing the efficiency.
-Here in this project let us see how automated menu for ordering food in restaurants can happen.
-In these modern days the number of restaurants are increasing.
+Automation systems are increasing in day-to-day life.
+Applications like home and industrial automation reduce manpower while increasing efficiency.
+Here in this project let us see how an automated menu for ordering food in restaurants can happen.
+In these modern days, the number of restaurants is increasing.
 They also require very fast processing for serving food to the customers.
-With the increasing number of customers, it would require more man power, since the current situation has become hectic for the restaurants.
-Also changes in the hardcopy of the menu can’t happen.
+With the increasing number of customers, it would require more manpower, since the current situation has become hectic for the restaurants.
+Also, changes in the hard copy of the menu can’t happen.
 This system was proposed using some simple electronic components.

-This project is available at: Restaurant menu ordering system.
+This project is available at the Restaurant menu ordering system.

-This project is an IoT application, we will be switching relays on a web page of a local server using ESP-32 IoT development board.
+This project is an IoT application, we will be switching relays on a web page of a local server using the ESP32 IoT development board.

-This project is available at: Iot Home Automation Using ESP-32 with Videos (Hindi & English)
+This project is available at IoT Home Automation Using ESP32